CS5008-khoury-lionelle/TeamActivities/Module06/README.md

-# Lab - Sorting Part 2: Merge Sort
+# Team Activity - Sorting Part 2: Merge Sort

-> This lab builds on your Homework 05 and Lab - Sorting.
+> This activity builds on your Homework 05 and Lab - Sorting.
 While we have provided template files here, you will want to merge (pun intended) this code into your Homework 05.
-You will still be working with **pair / group programming**, so please make sure to give credit on who worked on this code with you.
+Please make sure to give credit on who worked on this code with you.
+As a reminder, the stuff done in team activities are the team's work, but your other homework requirements are your *own* (don't plagiarize!)

-👉🏽 **Task**: You will implement the `merge` and the `mergeSort` function in [sorts.h](sorts.h).
+👉🏽 **Task**: As a group you will implement the `merge` and the `mergeSort` function in [sorts.h](sorts.h).

 Merge sort is a [divide and conquer algorithm] that was invented by [John von Neumann] in 1945.
 Merge sort has a worst-case time complexity being $Ο(n\log n)$.
 Of our sorting algorithms that we have seen, this is the best overall time complexity.